usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 its own command-line options; run "shake help MODULE" to see the help for a given module.

-The behavior of **shake** and many of its modules are controlled by the configuration files *shake.conf* and *products.conf*. *shake.conf* is largely concerned with the way logging is handled.
-See *shake.conf* for details. *products.conf* controls the behavior of many of the core modules that produce ShakeMap products.
+The behavior of **shake** and some of its modules are controlled by the configuration files *shake.conf* and *products.conf*. *shake.conf* is largely concerned with the way logging is handled.
+See *shake.conf* for details. *products.conf* controls the behavior of some of the core modules that produce ShakeMap products.
 See the documentation within the file for more information.
 Both files should be in the user's current profile's *INSTALL_DIR/config* directory.